steve21168/blog-project/README.md

 Work in Progress:

 Additional work and features needed:
--Adding user avatar/image
+*Adding user avatar/image
--Ability to edit post on same page via ajax
+*Ability to edit post on same page via ajax
--Ability to format text when making posts ex. bold things -Action Mailer and password resets for devise
+*Ability to format text when making posts ex. bold things *Action Mailer and password resets for devise
--Error handling - didn't focus heavily on this missing some error handling -More validations
+*Error handling, didn't focus heavily on this missing some error handling *More validations
--Tighten up site responsiveness
+*Tighten up site responsiveness

 Infinite scrolling:
--Code nearly there for barebones implementation of infinite scrolling -Due to heroku js issues and time constraints commented code out -Probably not the best/most efficient implementation
+*Code nearly there for barebones implementation of infinite scrolling *Due to heroku js issues and time constraints commented code out *Probably not the best/most efficient implementation

 Efficiencies:
-Look for more n+1 problems
+*Look for more n+1 problems
-Efficient implementation of infinite scroll as I am just trying to load all posts to js.
+*Efficient implementation of infinite scroll as I am just trying to load all posts to js.

 More admin abilities:
--Give someone else admin from gui
+*Give someone else admin from gui
--Delete users?
+*Delete users?